Estimating the true value of a web visitor

 The CII counts instances of a page’s “Printer Friendly Format” or “Email a Colleague” icon receiving a click.
 This observes what are arguably the two most common ways that visitors save or share information – either through printing or emailing content.
 To factor out a page’s level of overall readership, the sum of clicks is divided by page views.

 Page views still come into the equation of analyzing CII, and they are excellent measures of the first A of a site’s AIDA.
 In other words, the number of people who view a page can be a proxy for the amount of attention you have to play with for that page.
-It’s your opportunity to shine (although some notable web media experts are taking exception with the use of page views at all).

 As the white paper explains, the D of AIDA can also be measured using existing web metrics, because desire is exhibited as prospects circle your product or service more closely — and more often — investigating things like delivery options, pricing variables and means of payment.
 And, as with the “real” world, the online marketplace has always measured the A — as in action, well.
 This is a transaction.